tracee/tracee/README.md

 # tracee   0.1-SNAPSHOT
 ## Introduction

-- *What problem does it try to fix?*
-- *What are the most important features?*

-*Also important: What is the current state of the project?
-Is it early development or already future complete and production stable?*
+Debugging distributed enterprise applications is difficult.

+...

+You may already aggregate all your machine logs in a single logging database (using logstash, elasticsearch or others) but it is still complicated to find all log entries that belong to a certain interaction with the system.

+*TracEE* is a framework that tries to ease this kind of interaction diagnosis by passing contextual information through your system and makes them visible in your logs.
+Therefore if contains adapters or interceptors for the most relevant ee technologies:

+* servlet 2.5
+* jax-ws
+* jax-rs
+* jms

+The following logging frameworks are supported as backends

+* slf4j
+* log4j
+* jboss-logging

+This project is sill in early experimental alpha stage and the whole api may change during further development.

 ## Getting started
 *Just some lines of description in prose and code that gets the user up and running with this library.*

+The following context information are visible out of the box:
+- for each new incoming

 ## Contribution
 - (2013) Daniel Wegener (Holisticon AG)

 ### Setup a development environment
 tracee is built using Maven (at least version 3.0.4).
-A simple import of the pom in your IDE should get you up and running.
+A simple import of the pom in your IDE should get you up and running:

+``mvn clean install``

 ### Requirements
 The likelihood of a pull request being used rises with the following properties: